fouber/phiz/README.md

 ## PhizView

-> a widget or block
+> Everything is PhizView, such as widget, block and page.

 source code (php style):